oyvindstegard/emacs-d/README.md

-# My personal Emacs configuration
+# My Personal Emacs Configuration

+Author: Øyvind Stegard <oyvind@stegard.net>

 Compatibility: GNU/Emacs 25.X and 26.X, primarily for Linux env.

-Uses `use-package`, the Emacs package framework and avoids the customize facility, preferring to hand code all preferences in `init.el`.
-The config boot straps Emacs by automatically downloading missing packages from repositories.
+Utilizes `use-package`, the Emacs package framework and avoids the customize facility, preferring to hand code all preferences in `init.el` and related files.
+Any state saved by the Emacs customize framework is stored in `custom.el`.
+The file `local.el` is loaded if present and can contain host specific configuration.

+In general, the configuration should boot strap Emacs by automatically loading any packages missing, so the first startup can take some time.

+# Code

+## el/

 Some reusable library code may be found under the `el` subdirectory of this repository.

-# Code

 ## bin/ec (emacsclient wrapper)